Victoria (Hackney ward)

 Victoria is an electoral ward in the London Borough of Hackney.
 The ward has existed since the creation of the borough on 1 April 1965 and was first used in the 1964 elections.
 It returns three councillors to Hackney London Borough Council.

 Hackney council elections since 2014

 There was a revision of ward boundaries in Hackney in 2014.

+2026 election

+The election took place on 7 May 2026.
+In Victoria, the Green Party and the Hackney Independent Socialist Collective formed an electoral pact, with the latter fielding two candidates and the Greens fielding one.
+Councillor Clare Joseph, who had previously been elected as a Labour councillor for the ward, was deselected ahead of the 2026 election.